itfanr/ros2-wiki/About-Quality-of-Service-Settings.md

 **Note:** This section refers to publisher and subscribers but the content applies to service servers and clients in the same manner.

 QoS profiles may be configured for publishers and subscribers independently.
-A connection between a publisher and a subscriber is only made if the pair have compatible QoS profiles.
+A connection between a publisher and a subscriber is only made if the pair has compatible QoS profiles.
 QoS profile compatibility is determined based on a "Request vs Offerer" model, wherein connections are only made if the requested policy of the subscriber is not more stringent than the that of the publisher.
 The stricter of the two policies will be the one used for the connection.